-Dr Mufti Mahmud is a (Senior) Lecturer of Computing and Technology at the School of Science and Technology.
+Dr Mufti Mahmud is a Senior Lecturer of Computer Science at the School of Science and Technology.
 Dr Mahmud leads the MSc in Data Analytics for Business and the Data Analytics strand of the Online MBA courses.
 Dr Mahmud is a member of the NTU Distance Learning Governance, Operation and Steering committee as well as the International Mobility committee.

-Dr Mahmud is also serving as the coordinator of the local organising committee chair for the IEEE World Congress on Computational Intelligence (IEEE WCCI) 2020 to be held in Glasgow, UK from 19 to 24 July 2020.
+Dr Mahmud is also heavily involved in organising conferences such as the coordinator of the local organising committee chair of the IEEE World Congress on Computational Intelligence (IEEE WCCI) 2020 held in Glasgow, UK from 19 to 24 July 2020.

 Dr Mahmud is responsible for the following modules: